apache/cordova-docs/www/docs/en/2.9.0/guide/getting-started/ios/index.md

   - Cordova API documentation is available at [http://docs.cordova.io](http://docs.cordova.io)
   - [PhoneGap google group](https://groups.google.com/forum/?fromgroups=%23!forum/phonegap) to discuss and ask questions about Cordova.
 This forum is monitored by Cordova developers as well as users.
 When posting please include the platform, device type, Cordova version and as many details as possible about the error or problem.
-  - <a href="../../../cordova/file/fileobj/fileobj.html">File</a> Cordova bugs at [https://issues.apache.org/jira/browse/CB](https://issues.apache.org/jira/browse/CB)
+  - File Cordova bugs at [https://issues.apache.org/jira/browse/CB](https://issues.apache.org/jira/browse/CB)

 ### Credits